 It has been our endeavour since the beginning of our practice to document all the cases that defy the ‘placebo effect’ affliction and hence can support the claim of homeopathy.
 Being students of George Vithoulkas, we have adapted the methods of classical homeopathy right from the beginning.
 Exercising the methods we have seen seemingly miraculous cures day in and day out.
 One such dramatic cure is that of gangrene.
 It has been our experience that gangrene is remarkably amenable to homeopathic treatment (4).

 The pathology of gangrene is simple.
 In people with systemic disorders or lifestyle habits that lead to vascular diseases or to blocks in the circulation (diabetes mellitus, smokers etc.), a certain part may start dying due to decreased blood supply.
-This tissue death when superadded with infection, leads to a decaying state called gangrene.
+This tissue death when superadded with infection, leads to a decaying state called gangrene (Homeopathy Treatment for Gangrene).
 Usually it is part of a limb that gets affected.
 The normal approach is debridement of the gangrenous wound and antibiotics.
 If that doesn’t help then amputation is the offered solution.

 The problem is, amputation only removes the dead and decaying part but does not halt the process itself.
 Also, it is a big psychological brunt to be borne by the patient, not to mention the actual physical difficulties of losing a limb.